Capitalizing on Clarity: Should Southern Be Capitalized?

 • If you drive south from Washington, D.C., you’ll eventually reach Richmond, Virginia.

-• We are planning a trip to the southern part of Florida this summer.
+• We are planning a trip to the southern part of Florida, like the Florida Keys, this summer.

 • He plans a road trip through the Southern Appalachians to enjoy the scenic mountains and forests.